 “You’re a good person, and everything is going to be okay.”
 “You’re not doing so good at this moment, but you’re going to get through it.”
 “You’re doing your best, and I’m so proud of you.”
 “Your health is important, and it’s okay to take this time to focus on getting better.”
-Back view photo of a beautiful young african woman walking outdoors in a spring park drinking coffee.
+7 Take a Walk Back view photo of a beautiful young african woman walking outdoors in a spring park drinking coffee.
 Shutterstock

 Sitting for long periods of time makes me incredibly anxious, and sometimes I just have to get up and walk.
 This can be really good for addressing anxious thoughts.
 If you’re walking inside, try to focus on your steps.
 How many steps are you taking?
 Can you count them?
 How does the rhythm of your footsteps feel?

 If you’re walking outside, you can focus on your steps and you can take note of all the things around you that you sense.
 What are the smells of nature around you, or if you’re in the city, do you smell any foods around you?
 Do you hear any interesting sounds?
 Do you see anything that calms you?
 If noticing these things starts to make you feel anxious, refocus on something that’s more calming.

 There are so many grounding techniques you can use; this is just a handful of them.